h595855/Oblig1_Quiz/README.md

  Useing Android Room DAO to create a easy to manage database for the application.
  The database will store new pictures and the user score.

- Tests:
+# Tests: 🧪
- Test 1: Access the game view from main view.
+## Test 1: Access the game view from main view.
+ - Open mainActivity
+ - Click on Quiz button
+ - Verify that Gameview (quiz) is opened)
+ - Close the Activities
+ - Release()

- Test 2  Access the gameview and assert that when an option is selected.
-Points go up.
+## Test 2  Access the gameview and assert that when an option is selected.
-         Error: Was not able to access the score nor the pop up window to get the score.

- Test 3 failed.
-Made a fake repo to test it.
-Was not able to get it to work propperly.
+ - Open gameView.
+ - Press the right alternative to the corresponding image
+ - Verify that popup window displays "Correct!"
+ - Verify that popuo windows displays the score with 1 additional point to before.
+ - Close gameView.
+ - Release()

+ ## Test 3 Access the database and uploade a new item and verify that the size is updated, and is size is 1- when the entry is deleted.
+ - Open databaseView
+ - Click add new item
+ - Fill inn name and upload an image.
+ - Press submit.
+ - Verify size is +1.
+ - Delete the entry.
+ - Verify the size is back to before.

  The code should be submitted as a link to a Git repository, and the instructions also mention to use Git properly, document the code, and make sure navigating back from an activity works correctly.